 - You want your name on the item, obviously.
 The purpose of this item is to sell you.
 It can be simple and designed nicely without being tricked out in fancy fonts or logos.
 Make it ledge-able.
 If you market yourself with a specific font style, use that for consistency.

-- The item should be something of a quality material.
-Don’t pass out garbage useless you want your freebie to get tossed.
-This item you are physically spending money on, show that value in the quality of the item.
-Don’t order free t-shirts that unravel or shrink after a wear and wash.
+- The item should be something of quality material.
+Don’t pass out cheap materials useless you want your freebie to get tossed.
+This item you are physically spending money on, shows that value in the quality of the item.
+Don’t order free t-shirts that unravel or shrink after wear and wash.
 There are numerous options for freebies.
 For example, begin with the idea of a pen.
 You can get the cheapest option.
 In about a month or so it will probably end up leaking or the spring will shoot out after you click it to write.
-If you spend about a few cents more you can get a choice of ink option, or a cool colored pen.
+If you spend about a few cents more you can get a choice of ink option or a cool colored pen.
 You can also get it retractable and higher quality instead of the cheap caps that fall off.
-You can also get it ergonomic and shaped to the writers hand.
+You can also get it ergonomic and shaped to the writer’s hand.
 Decide your budget but consider what you can provide as far as quality with your budget.
 Maybe ordering more of a cheaper item to get more for your dollar is not worth spending the same budget as ordering less of a higher quality item.

 - If you want to keep it out of the trash it should have some purpose, be utilitarian.
 An easy place to start is with office or kitchen supplies.

-- It should be as gender neutral as possible if your audience is both men and women.
-Consider changing this if your audience is just men, women or even children.
+- It should be as gender-neutral as possible if your audience is both men and women.
+Consider changing this if your audience is just men, women, or even children.
 However, consider how you can make your freebie accessible to as many people so you can get more advertising.

 - It should be recognizable.
-Think how your freebie’s design makes it memorable or even desirable.
+Think about how your freebie’s design makes it memorable or even desirable.
 People love my Kate Renee pens and have even asked for a replacement pen because they like them so much.

 - Start with one free item.
 See how it goes, do people take them?
 If you have a great item, people will comment on them and tell you.
 You can always add more freebies to your marketing strategy but start small.

-When your finally ready to create your freebie there are two options.
+When you’re finally ready to create your freebie there are two options.
 One, you can make it yourself.
 I designed and printed my own catalogs and stickers.
 I also make my own water bottles.
 Your second option is to have another company create it.
 4Imprint is a company that specializes in creating products that are considered freebies.
 The items that this company creates are limitless.
 If you are stuck thinking of new marketing ideas, just browse their catalog to get inspired.
 Don’t get carried away; think strategy!